LiorZ/hdac8_thesis/thesis.rst

 ..

 	This important structural feature is essential to catalysis - mutation of D101 to alanine results in a complete loss of enzyme activity on both histone and on the peptidic substrate *Vannini et al* used for their study.
 The authors suggests that the tight polar interactions that involves D101 keep the substrate at place during the deacetylation reaction.
 This particular residue shows remarkable conservation among class I and II HDACs despite the low overall sequence homology in this loop region.
-The alkyl chain of the acetylated lysine is  stabilized in that deep pocket by a hydrophobic interaction with F153 and F208 and one hydrogen bond to G151.
+The alkyl chain of the acetylated lysine is  stabilized in the deep binding pocket by a hydrophobic interaction with F152 and F208 and one hydrogen bond to G151.

+% ORA: this hydrophobic interaction looks a little like a stacking interaction to me ...
+%LIOR: Stacking interaction is a sub-type of hydrophobic interaction isn't it?

 ..

 	Although HDAC8 (and other HDAC-related deacetylases) are typically studied *in vitro* as Zn\ :sup:`2+` metal bound enzymes , the metal ion preference *in vitro* may differ.
 HDAC8 was shown to exhibit increased activity and even changed substrate specificity when substituted with Fe\ :sup:`2+` ions, suggesting that it could function with that metal also *in vivo* [30]_ and possibly have a cofactor based regulation.
 Crystal structures of HDAC8 coordinated with both Fe\ :sup:`2+` and Zn\ :sup:`2+` reveal similar metal coordination geometries [31]_.
-Additional monovalent cations such as K\ :sup:`+` and Na\ :sup:`+` have also been identified in most crystal structures of HDAC8 in various peripheral sites,  K\ :sup:`+` was found to be the preferred metal *in vivo*.
+Additional monovalent cations such as K\ :sup:`+`  (was found to be the preferred metal *in vivo*) and Na\ :sup:`+` have also been identified in most crystal structures of HDAC8 in various peripheral sites and Gantt *et al* suggested that this interaction stabilizes the active conformation of the enzyme.
 [32]_

+% ORA: what does the binding to peripheral sites indicate - what is the meaning of this finding?  - DONE%

 ..

 	This study elaborates a high-throughput method for the discovery of novel non-histone substrates of zinc bound HDAC8 by applying various structural modeling techniques to the HDAC8-substrate complex.
 The structural approach we take in our study enables us not only to predict novel substrates but also to pinpoint the exact location of the interaction.
-We implemented our method on top of the Rosetta macromolecular modeling framework , that has a collection of generic modeling algorithms already built in.
+We implemented our method within the Rosetta macromolecular modeling framework , that has a collection of generic modeling algorithms already built in.
 Using that pipeline we show that HDAC8 has a potential to deacetylate many other non-histone proteins and in particular, our results suggest that CdLS may be caused in various occasions by failure to deacetylate SMC1 - a component of the cohesin complex that in contrast to SMC3, has not been previously reported to be a target of HDAC8.

 The Rosetta Framework
 ----------------------

-	Rosetta is a well known framework that serves as a multi-purpose toolbox in a variety of scientific studies that involve the three dimensional modeling of a macro-molecule [65]_.
-From design of new enzymes and symmetric proteins to predicting the structure of an RNA molecule [64]_ .
+	Rosetta is a well known framework that serves as a multi-purpose toolbox in a variety of scientific studies that involve the three dimensional modeling of a macro-molecule [65]_, ranging from design of new enzymes and symmetric proteins to predicting the structure of an RNA molecule [64]_ .
 In its early days, Rosetta started merely as a protocol for the prediction of the three-dimensional structure of a protein from sequence alone, *ab-initio* modeling, a heuristic to a difficult problem which has long been known to be NP-complete [9]_ .
 Critical to all molecular modeling problems - from design to *ab-initio* structure prediction - are a reasonably accurate free-energy function and a sampling method capable of locating the minima of this function for the biomolecular system under study.

 	**Rosetta's scoring function** attempts to capture several hallmark features that exist in all folded structures of macro-molecules, particularly in proteins.
-One of these features is the nearly void-free packing of non-polar groups, in which they are burried away from water, as well as the formation of intramolecular hydrogen bonds among all buried polar atoms [10]_ .
+One of these features is the nearly void-free packing of non-polar groups, in which they are buried away from water.
+Another important feature captured by the scoring function is the change in the free energy caused by the formation of intramolecular hydrogen bonds among all buried polar atoms [10]_ .
 This feature is a direct consequence of the hydrophobic effect discovered by Kauzmann and was shown to be the dominant driving force in the folding of proteins [11]_ .
-Another feature reflects the Van-der Waals interactions between buried atoms - particularly the strong size dependence between the free energy cost of forming a cavity in the solvent to accomodate the macro molecule, and third, the free energy cost of striping water molecules from polar residues, that has to be compensated by the formation of intramolecular network of hydrogen bonds.
+Another feature reflects the Van-der Waals interactions between buried atoms - particularly the strong size dependence between the free energy cost of forming a cavity in the solvent to accommodate the macro molecule.
+Finally, Rosetta's scoring function also take into account the free energy cost of striping water molecules from polar residues, that has to be compensated by the formation of an intramolecular network of hydrogen bonds.

+% (DONE) ORA: improve the sentence above - it is needs to be clearer. %

 	These features are captured in Rosetta to some extent.
-Atom - atom interactions are computed using a Lennard-Jones potential to describe packing, an implicit solvation model, to describe the hydrophobic effect and the electrostatic desolvation cost associated with burial of polar atoms and an explicit hydrogen-bonding potential to describe hydrogen bonding.
+Atom - atom interactions are computed using a Lennard-Jones potential to describe packing, an implicit solvation model, to describe the hydrophobic effect and the electrostatic desolvation cost associated with burial of polar atoms, and an explicit hydrogen-bonding potential to describe hydrogen bonding.
 Even though the energy function used in Rosetta has been shown to be robust in a plethora of studies, it represents only a coarse approximation.
 For start, long range electrostatic interactions that were shown to be incredibly difficult to compute because of the induced polarization effect are not handled in the classic implementation of the energy function of Rosetta (Lately, a coarse approximation yielded good results in a number of cases, particularly in the modeling of Protein-DNA interactions [5]_ ).
-Rosetta's scoring function also does not compute the entropic change that is associated with the protein attaining an ordered structure, the underlying assumption behind this omission is that entropies of different well-packed proteins are similiar.
+Rosetta's scoring function also does not compute the entropic change that is associated with the protein attaining an ordered structure, the underlying assumption behind this omission is that entropies of different well-packed proteins are similar.

 	With all that said, we must note that an accurate scoring function that captures all the physical properties that are associated with protein folding and interactions is not a necessity for the success of most variants of structural modeling problems such as structure prediction and protein docking, rather, the success stems from the large free-energy gap between the native structure and all the other possible conformations.